Text-Fabric dataset of the Greek New Testament, based on the Nestle 1904 (7th printing) edition.

 The Python code prints the following for the base data:

-The Python code prints the the follwong for the BOL based feature, where the differences are highlighted:
+The Python code prints the following for the BibleOL based feature, where the differences are highlighted:

 See also the following notebook.